FrankenSteinxD/javascript-firework-simulation/README.md

-# description
+# #Description
     open index.html and click on the screen to make fireworks

-### must now
-ما فيش حاجة تجي كده اهدا حبيبي كده وارجع زي زمان
-يا ابني سمعني، حتدلعني وتاخد عيني كمان